What does the body have to do with Psychotherapy?

 The question itself is an outcome of a cultural bias, which is deeply rooted in the Western world.
 It is the idea that our subjective experience – our sense of being and existing – corresponds to our capacity to think.
 We believe that we are inasmuch as we think.

-The body – be it objectified, tattooed, valued, denied, trained, etc. – is for many of us little more than a nice support for the head.
-The way we commonly phrase our relationship to it is really interesting.
 We don’t say that we ARE a body.
 In fact, we say that WE HAVE a body.
 We HAVE two legs, two arms, and one head.
 We would never state that we ARE two legs, two arms, and one head.
 We describe physical pain and disease as something that we own or which inhabits us.
-We say that we have headache, back pain, tooth pain, dermatitis.
+We say that we have headaches, back pain, tooth pain, dermatitis.
 We rightly want to get rid of the discomfort as soon as possible.
 Towards this end, we hold a kind of attitude that most often delegates to doctors and chemical treatments the whole responsibility for our own recovery.
 We rarely take the chance to slow down, feel, and investigate what is really happening to us, and why.

 However, science is recently correcting this vision.
 Neurobiology is showing us that the Cartesian Cogito Ergo Sum – on which Western philosophy at the middle of the XVII century built a clear separation between psyche and soma – is actually a huge mistake.
 We now know that the sense of Self, emotions, feelings and even the most exquisite intellectual functions – such as cognition or decision-making– are embodied processes.
 They partly happen under the threshold of our awareness through an intricate and unceasing flow of communication between the body and the brain.
 Body plays a major role in determining who we are, how we feel, and how we think.